shanukabps/Leases_Rentals-project-02/README.md

 ## Available Scripts

-In the project directory, Open cmd or any terminal  type npm start
+In the project directory, Open cmd or any terminal

+to install node package
+$ npm install

 ### `npm start`